 Deciding between the burger and buffalo wings at Bonnie’s is like choosing between Ryan Gosling in Drive and Ryan Gosling in La La Land.
 They’re different moods, but you generally want both.
 If you don’t feel like adding to the growing mound of leftovers in your fridge, just get the Bonnie’s Burger, which comes with roasted peppers and buffalo sauce.

-We have no idea how many potential burger permutations there are at this Upper East Side spot, but figuring it out would probably make a middle school math teacher trip over himself on the way to the chalkboard.
-Choosing the type of patty and how you want it cooked are simple enough, but then things get more complicated.
-Do you keep it simple or go with a challah bun?
-American or ghost pepper cheese?
+We have no idea how many potential burger permutations there are at this Upper East Side spot, but figuring it out would probably require several hours in front of a blackboard.
+Choosing the type of patty and how you want it cooked are simple enough actions, but then things get more complicated.
+Do you want a challah bun?
+How about American or ghost pepper cheese?
 Wasabi aioli or spicy mango chutney?
-And do you add a fried egg?
-If all of that seems overwhelming, just go with one of their specialty burgers, which are available for takeout or delivery until 9:45pm daily.
+A fried egg?
+If all of that seems overwhelming, just go with one of the specialty burgers, which are available for takeout or delivery until 9:45pm daily.

 Queens Bully does meat very well.
-That goes for this Forest Hills spot’s slow-cooked BBQ, which is available in sandwich form on its delivery menu, and for its burgers.
-You can keep it simple with the classic Bully Burger, or remind yourself that you’re ordering from a BBQ spot with the Kew Burger, which is topped with house bacon and barbecue sauce.
+That goes for this Forest Hills spot’s slow-cooked BBQ, which is available in sandwich form on the delivery menu, and also for its burgers.
+Keep things simple with the classic Bully Burger, or remind yourself that you’re ordering from a BBQ spot with the Kew Burger, which is topped with house bacon and barbecue sauce.

-While this place sounds like a haberdashery you’d find on your way to the Catskills, it’s just a small bar on the Upper East Side that does a few simple things really well.
-One of those things is mac and cheese, and another is a very thick, very juicy burger served on an english muffin.
-Order both - they’re available for takeout or delivery by calling the restaurant at 212-249-0069.
+This place sounds like a haberdashery you’d find on your way to the Catskills, but it’s actually a small bar on the Upper East Side that does a few simple things really well.
+One of those things is mac and cheese, and another is a thick, juicy burger served on an english muffin.
+Order both.
+They’re available for takeout or delivery by calling the restaurant at 212-249-0069.

 You always know what you’re going to get with The Smith, and that’s OK, because what you get is always good, and the burger is no exception.
-It’s a juicy bacon cheeseburger with an ideal meat-to-bun ratio that comes with a giant mound of thin, salty fries on the side.
-Order it for takeout or delivery with a beer for $20.
+Their juicy bacon cheeseburger has an ideal meat-to-bun ratio and comes with a giant mound of thin, salty fries on the side.
+Order it for takeout or delivery.

 Walker’s is a casual neighborhood bar that people who live around Tribeca typically use as a pitstop between the office and the couch.
-And it still is, even if the office now doubles as the couch.
-The 8-ounce sirloin burger and a few select beers are available for pick-up or delivery on their website.
+Their eight-ounce sirloin burger is available for pick-up or delivery on their website.

-Toad Style serves three different rich, messy cheeseburgers, which sounds par for the course on this guide.
-But what makes this Bed-Stuy comfort food spot different is the fact that the food here is 100% vegan.
+Toad Style serves three different rich, messy cheeseburgers.
+But what sets this Bed-Stuy spot apart is the fact that the food here is 100% vegan.
 Their burgers are made with mushroom-and-lentil patties, topped with things like avocado and cashew-dill cheese.

-Paul’s in the East Village offers more than 20 types of burgers, which range from a classic half-pounder with pickles and onions to a one topped with ham and mushrooms that resembles a deconstructed western omelette.
+Paul’s in the East Village offers more than 20 types of burgers, which range from a classic half-pounder with pickles and onions to a version topped with ham and mushrooms that resembles a deconstructed western omelette.
 All but two cost less than $10, and they’re available for delivery or pickup until 11:30pm every day (midnight on Fridays and Saturdays).

-Charlie’s serves high-end bar food in Mott Haven, including a delicious bacon cheeseburger topped with a mound of caramelized onions.
-Get that burger and a beer for delivery or takeout for $15, or make use of some other specials they’re currently offering, like $20 margarita pitchers or half-price bottles of wine.
+Charlie’s serves high-end bar food in Mott Haven, and they offer a particularly delicious bacon cheeseburger topped with a mound of caramelized onions.
+Get it for delivery or takeout for $15.